zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 `eventType` 11 indicates that the cloud recording service has ended its tasks and exited. `details` includes the following fields:

 - `msgName`: String.
 The message name, `session_exit`.
-- `leaveStatus`: Number.
+- `exitStatus`: Number.
 The exit status.
   - `0`: A normal exit, indicating that the recording service exits after the recording ends and the recorded files are uploaded.
   - `1`: An abnormal exit.
 An abnormal exist occurs when, for example, a parameter is incorrectly set.